lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 - The ADJoin user (The related credentials are stored in the Azure Key Vault) is created if not already present and receives the required rights to add computer accounts to the Active Directory domain.
 - A Security Global AD Group is created with the naming convention `<HostPoolName> - Users` (all test users - via the `AVD Users` AD security Group - are added to the created groups at the end of the script).
 - A dedicated Azure Resource Group is created for the HostPool (a naming convention `rg-avd-<HostPoolName>`)
-- An Azure Key Vault is also created (with the naming convention `kv-<HostPoolName without dashes>`) on the dedicated resource group.
+- An Azure Key Vault is also created (with the naming convention `kv-<HostPoolName without dashes and in lowercase>`) on the dedicated resource group.
 This KeyVault is secure via a Private Endpoint and the required DNS configuration is also created.
 This KeyVault is deployed for testing purpose only and is not used for the moment.
 - A Personal Hostpool is also created
 - A Desktop Application Group is also created (with the naming convention `<HostPoolName>-DAG`) and the `Desktop Virtualization User` RBAC role is assigned to the `<HostPoolName> - Users` AD security group.
 - A Remote Application Group is also created (with the naming convention `<HostPoolName>-RAG`) and the `Desktop Virtualization User` RBAC role is assigned to the `<HostPoolName> - Users` AD security group.